jfmengels/elm-review/README.md

 ## When to write or enable a rule

 The bar to write or enable a rule should be pretty high.
-If you're asking yourself if you should enable a certain rule, I recommend your default answer be "no".
-A new rule will often turn out to be a nuisance to someone, sometimes in ways you can't predict, so making sure your team is on board with the rule is important.
+A new rule can often turn out to be a nuisance to someone, sometimes in ways you didn't predict, so making sure the rule solves a real problem, and that your team is on board with it, is important.
 If a developer disagrees with a rule, they may try to circumvent it, resulting in code that is even more error prone than the pattern that was originally forbidden.
-So the value provided by the rule should be much greater than the trouble it causes, to keep everyone happy.
+So the value provided by the rule should be much greater than the trouble it causes, and if you find that a rule doesn't live up to this, consider disabling it.

 Review rules are most useful when some pattern must never appear in the code.
 It gets less useful when a pattern is allowed to appear in certain cases, as there is [no good solution for handling exceptions to rules](#is-there-a-way-to-ignore-an-error-or-disable-a-rule-only-in-some-locations-).